morgansobol/MicrobialGenomics-TXST-2025/exercises/08_phylogenomics.md

 # Week 7: Phylogenomics

-In this tutorial, we will...

-Putting genomes in a phylogenomic context is one of the common ways to compare them to each other.
+In this tutorial, we will put our genomes in a phylogenomic context to compare them to each other.
 The common practice is to concatenate aligned sequences of single-copy core genes for each genome of interest, and generate a phylogenomic tree by analyzing the resulting alignment.

 ## 🧠 Learning Objectives

 By the end of this exercise, you should be able to:
-* Explain
+* Explain how single-copy core genes are identified and used in phylogenomics.
+* Interpret phylogenetic trees in the context of evolutionary relationships.
+* Recognize limitations and sources of bias in genome-based phylogenetic inference.

 ## 🧪 Step 1: Reading in the data and setting up the working environment